rayeanpatric/Pest_dectection/README.md

 Jagadeesh Kannan R - SRM Institute of Science and Technology

-Omar Khattab - Kuwait College of Science and Technology

-M. Omar Al-Kadri - University of Doha for Science and Technology

-Somaiyeh MahmoudZadeh - University of Doha for Science and Technology

 Yoga Vignesh V - SRM Institute of Science and Technology

-Saravana Balaji B - De Montfort University Kazakhstan

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.